What does it mean to be a Zionist today?

 Zionism is and must remain an eternal movement so that Israel can remain an eternal Jewish state with an undivided Jerusalem as its capital.
 For as long as there are Jewish people, this desire and need to have a homeland, to be able to perform mitzvot that can only be performed in Israel and/or when a majority of the world’s Jews live in Israel and to have a refuge from persecution and attacks will always exist.

 Zionism is more than a concept.
 Its ultimate fulfillment is living in Israel and—as the League of Nations declared in its Mandate for Palestine 100 years ago—that Jews participate through “close settlement of the land.”
 With the dedication and hard work of my colleagues, lay leaders, volunteers and others of goodwill—and, of course, G-d’s blessing—the Zionist movement and the Jewish State of Israel will continue to flourish.

-Steve Feldman is executive director of the Greater Philadelphia Chapter of the Zionist Organization of America.
+Steve Feldman is the executive director of the Greater Philadelphia Chapter of the Zionist Organization of America.